AndyYZ/coding-challenge/README.md

 * *Can hashtags contain unicode characters and how should these be handled?*
 Yes, hashtags can contain unicode characters.
 You should clean hashtags in feature 2 the same way you clean a tweet in feature 1.

+* *It is possbile that two original distinct hashtags reduced to a same one after cleaning (by removing the non-ASCII unicodes).
+Are these two cleaned hashtags considered to be the same or not?

+* *It is possible that a cleaned hashtag, though not empty, only consists of such punctuations as underscores, like "#_" or "#__".
+Are such hashtages still considered to be valid hashtags and used as vertices in the graph?